davideleoni90/TinysOSClassMonitoring/README.md

 the message; this has to be done to support "data visualization" (see below).
 Besides common features, there are differences between the two versions of the code executed by the motes:
 <ul>
-  <li><i>producers</i></li> are given the driver code for the accelerometer, thanks to which they sample values of acceleration with a periodicity which is read
+  <li><i>producers</i> are given the driver code for the accelerometer, thanks to which they sample values of acceleration with a periodicity which is read
-  from an external configuration file
+  from an external configuration file</li>
-  <li>among <i>forwarders</i></li>, one claims to be the <i>root</i> of the network if its ID matches the ID defined for the root mote in the configuration file;
+  <li>among <i>forwarders</i>, one claims to be the <i>root</i> of the network if its ID matches the ID defined for the root mote in the configuration file;
-  this is also provided with the default TinyOs implementation of the serial communication stack, in order for it to communicate the data received from the network to the host using its serial port
+  this is also provided with the default TinyOs implementation of the serial communication stack, in order for it to communicate the data received from the network to the host using its serial port</li>
 </ul>
 </p>
 <h3>Hardware implementation</h3>